JKerboeuf/Minecraft-Resource-Extractor/README.md

-# Minecraft Ressource Extractor
+# Minecraft Resource Extractor

-The Minecraft Ressource Extractor (or *MRE* for short) is a small tool for data packs and ressource packs creators.
+The Minecraft Resource Extractor (or *MRE* for short) is a small tool for data packs and resource packs creators.
 With this tool you can easily extract all the textures, sounds, and data files (achievements, crafting recipes and others) from any minecraft.jar version you have installed.

 ## Extraction